 Figure 2 - Plots produced by plot_grid when supplied an raster object produced by make_grid a) using default case study settings and b) settings generates a grid with four divisions and a more linear depth gradient.
 In these plots, the color gradient represents depth, the grey lines delineate divisions and white lines delineate strata.

 The sim_distribution function distributes the population simulated using sim_abundance throughout the grid generated using make_grid.
-Table 1 outlines the default settings used for the function and the case study.
 In addition to supplying objects produced by sim_abundance and make_grid, this function requires two closures that describe the age-year-space covariance and the relationship with depth.
 Here we use sim_ays_covar and sim_parabola to control these relationships and a wide range of age and year specific distributions can be obtained by tweaking a few parameters in these closures.
 Below we run a default sim_distribution call, which generates a population that forms tight clusters that are more strongly correlated across years than ages, and another call that generates a population that is more diffuse (i.e. wider range) and exhibits stronger correlation across ages than years.
 Distributions can also be forced to be the same across ages and years by using the group_ages and group_years, respectively, arguments in the sim_ays_covar closure.
 In other words, these parameters can be modified to control the degree of age-specific clustering and inter-annual site-fidelity exhibited by the simulated population.
 Note that the resolution of the default grid is high and, as such, the simulations below may take minutes to complete.
 Also note that the key functions in the SimSurvey package have been set-up to be pipe (%>%; Bache and Wickham, 2014) friendly.